 The Somerset Levels are world renowned for their wildlife, especially wetland birds.
 RSPB Greylake, Swell Wood and West Sedgemoor are nearby, along with Avalon Marshes, Ham Wall and Shapwick Heath Nature Reserves.
 Westhay Moor National Nature Reserve is the last surviving South West lowland acid mire, and West Sedgemoor is England’s largest remaining wet meadow system.
 You may get the opportunity to spot Eurasian Cranes, starling murmurations, barn owls and other birds of prey, egrets and migratory swans, to name just a few.

-Alternatively, find out more about the traditional skills of willow growing and weaving at the Willow and Wetland Centre in Stoke St Gregory which has a free museum, walks, cafe and artisan shops to browse.
+Alternatively, find out more about the traditional skills of willow growing and weaving at the Willow and Wetland Centre in Stoke St Gregory which has a museum, walks, cafe and artisan shops to browse.
 The centre also runs willow weaving courses all year round.

 Somerset is home to several National Trust properties with nearby sites including the Priest’s House at Mulcheney, Barrington Court at Ilminster, and not forgetting Wellington Monument (the tallest three sided obelisk in the world) and the famous Glastonbury Tor.